Compute Shader

 This image shows the relation between these two in three dimensions:

-Note that the maximum count for work groups and local sizes differs from implementation to implementation, so you should always check the compute related maxComputeWorkGroupCount, maxComputeWorkGroupInvocations and maxComputeWorkGroupSize limits in VkPhysicalDeviceLimits.
+Note that the maximum count for work groups and local sizes differs from implementation to implementation, so you should always check the compute related maxComputeWorkGroupCount

 Compute shaders

-Now that we have learned about all the parts required to setup a compute shader pipeline, it’s time to take a look at compute shaders.
-All of the things we learned about using GLSL shaders e.g. for vertex and fragment shaders also applies to compute shaders.
+Now that we have learned about all the parts required to set up a compute shader pipeline, it’s time to take a look at compute shaders.
+All the things we learned about using GLSL shaders, e.g., for vertex and fragment shaders also apply to compute shaders.
 The syntax is the same, and many concepts like passing data between the application and the shader are the same.
 But there are some important differences.

 A very basic compute shader for updating a linear array of particles may look like this: